 I often had to fly solo with my two kids, a very tiring experience, also for the mental load of the responsibility.

-Since that experience, I’ve learned a few things about travelling between countries with a time difference.
-And after having kids, planning a trip has a few more considerations.
-Preparation is the key.
+I promise: I’ve learned a few things about travelling between countries with a time difference.

 I prefer night flights for long-distance.
 Keeping the kids entertained for more than five hours can be difficult, no matter their age.
-I also tend to limit screen time, but we only got two hands and an individual (variable) dose of patience, paired with our individual hormonal status: set your priorities, be flexible and do what you can.
+It would be advisable to limit screen time, but we only got two hands and an individual (variable) dose of patience, paired with our individual hormonal status: set your priorities, be flexible and do what you can.

 My winning strategy

 I check flight timings and try to calculate how many hours of sleep we can have, and I try to get us all to sleep at a time which is in between the time difference.
 Not full nighttime of the departure country, not yet night in the destination country.

 Imagine a cursor and you slide it between the hour lines on the world map.

 For example, when we leave Australia for Europe (between 8- and 10-hours’ difference depending on the time of the year) we board a night flight, we wait for dinner to be served, we watch a movie and sleep at around 2 am.
 This way we are more in line with the destination time.
 The hours of sleep will be less than a full night of course, but the kids will have room for a nap later.